Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 ```

 # Inspiration
 This project was inspired by Eric Zhang's (@ekzhang) Harvard course catalog.
-I want to point out that I did not steal any code from his project.
+I want to point out that I did not take any code from his project.

 # License
 MIT License